Nikolai Mikhailov (politician)

-Nikolai Aleksandrovich Mikhailov (Russian: Николай Александрович Михайлов; 10 October 1906, Moscow – 25 May 1982, Moscow) was a Soviet politician, journalist, diplomat, Komsomol and Communist Party official.
+Nikolai Aleksandrovich Mikhailov (Russian: Николай Александрович Михайлов; 10 October 1906 – 25 May 1982) was a Soviet politician, journalist, diplomat, Komsomol and Communist Party official.

 Biography

 Mikhailov was born into the family of a shoemaker.
 After the October Revolution, he worked for his father and then became a laborer at the Hammer and Sickle plant.
 He joined the Red Army in 1930 and became a member of the All-Union Communist Party (b) in the same year.
 He took three courses in journalism at the Moscow State University.

 In 1933 he worked at the press department of the Moscow Committee of the VKP (b) and was later sent to work as an employee in the editorial board of the newspaper Pravda.
 In 1937 he was appointed executive editor of the newspaper Komsomolskaya Pravda.
 He used this position to run campaigns against arrested "right-wing Trotskyists, conspirators, wreckers", etc., as well as to glorify Joseph Stalin.

 After the Great Purge, Mikhailov was appointed First Secretary of the Central Committee of the Komsomol in 1939 and held the position until 1952; at the age of 46, he was still leader of the country's youth (he was succeeded in 1952 by the much younger Alexander Shelepin).
 Under his leadership, legends about "pioneer heroes" and "Komsomol heroes" were created and the organization promoted self-sacrifice and loyalty to Stalin and the Communist Party.